hasura/sqlite-dataconnector-agent/README.md

 > docker run -it --rm -p 8100:8100 dc-sqlite-agent:latest
 ```

+You will want to mount a volume with your database(s) so that they can be referenced in configuration.

 # Dataset

 The dataset used for testing the reference agent is sourced from https://raw.githubusercontent.com/lerocha/chinook-database/master/ChinookDatabase/DataSources/Chinook_Sqlite.sql